 How does the HRV water filtration system work?

-2. KDF filter – removes many heavy metals incl. mercury, lead, aluminium, chromium etc and greatly enhances chlorine removal.
+2. KDF filter – removes many heavy metals incl. mercury, lead, aluminium, chromium etc and works with GAC to help with chlorine removal.

-3. Granular Activated Carbon filter – filters out up to 99% of chlorine and by-products.
+3. Granular Activated Carbon filter – removes up to 98% of chlorine and by-products.

 I have the HRV water filtration system and my water is murky – what should i do?